aahnik/run-py-bot/README.md

 To stop the bot, press `Ctrl+C`.
 You may update the code running in your server by `git fetch && git pull`.

-## Limitations 😑

-Currently, the bot is deployed on a Free Tier account of Python Anywhere.

-For security and performance reasons, you **cannot** do the following with the bot:

-- import any package
-- run the `input()` function
-- run the `open()` function
-- Execute a piece of code which takes longer than *6 seconds* to execute.

-You may overcome these limitations by changing the `config.py` file in the `bot` subdirectory and running the bot on your own server.

 ## Changelog 🔖

 See the [Releases](https://github.com/aahnik/run-py-bot/releases) tab for more info.